No winning ticket for Lotto 649 jackpot | KitchenerPost.ca

-However, the guaranteed $1 million prize was claimed by a ticket purchased in Ontario.
+However, the $1 million guaranteed prize was claimed by a ticket holder in Ontario.

 By The Canadian Press

-However, the guaranteed $1 million prize was claimed by a ticket purchased in Ontario.
+However, the $1 million guaranteed prize was claimed by a ticket holder in Ontario.

 By The Canadian Press

-However, the guaranteed $1 million prize was claimed by a ticket purchased in Ontario.
+However, the $1 million guaranteed prize was claimed by a ticket holder in Ontario.

 By The Canadian Press